Juno (spacecraft): Orbital operations

 The spacecraft completed its first flyby of Jupiter (perijove 1) on August 26, 2016, and captured the first images of the planet's north pole.

 On October 14, 2016, days prior to perijove 2 and the planned Period Reduction Maneuver, telemetry showed that some of Junos helium valves were not opening properly.
 On October 18, 2016, some 13 hours before its second close approach to Jupiter, Juno entered into safe mode, an operational mode engaged when its onboard computer encounters unexpected conditions.
 The spacecraft powered down all non-critical systems and reoriented itself to face the Sun to gather the most power.
 Due to this, no science operations were conducted during perijove 2.

 On December 11, 2016, the spacecraft completed perijove 3, with all but one instrument operating and returning data.
 One instrument, JIRAM, was off pending a flight software update.
 Perijove 4 occurred on February 2, 2017, with all instruments operating.
 Perijove 5 occurred on March 27, 2017.
 Perijove 6 took place on May 19, 2017.

 Although the mission's lifetime is inherently limited by radiation exposure, almost all of this dose was planned to be acquired during the perijoves.
 As of 2017, the 53.4 day orbit was planned to be maintained through July 2018 for a total of twelve science-gathering perijoves.
 At the end of this prime mission, the project was planned to go through a science review process by NASA's Planetary Science Division to determine if it will receive funding for an extended mission.
 In June 2018, NASA extended the mission operations plan to July 2021.

+Extended missions

 In January 2021, NASA extended the mission operations to September 2025.
 In this phase Juno began to examine Jupiter's major moons, Ganymede, Europa and Io.
 A flyby of Ganymede occurred on June 7, 2021, 17:35 UTC, coming within 1038 km, the closest any spacecraft has come to the moon since Galileo in 2000.
 A flyby of Europa took place on September 29, 2022, at a distance of 352 km.
 Juno performed two flybys of Io on December 30, 2023, and February 3, 2024, gathering observational data on volcanic activity.
 From April 2024, Juno will begin a series of experiments to learn more about Jupiter's interior shape and structure.

+Juno's second extended mission (EM2) began in October 2025 with a planned three-year duration.
+Principal Investigator Scott Bolton noted "The new mission provides opportunities for Juno to unexplore new regions in the Jovian system, and to follow up on Juno's discoveries made during its prime and 1st extended missions. [...]
+During EM2, Juno will dive deep within Jupiter's inner radiation belts where the rings and inner moons reside.
+EM2 provides an opportunity for a thorough investigation of these components and their complex interaction, providing a unique data set to compare with other giant planet ring systems, including the ice giants."